stevana/stateful-pbt-with-fakes/README.md

 objects*](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) by
 Herlihy and Wing (1990) which is the main technique behind it.

-I’d like to stress that no Quviq QuickCheck library code is ever shared in any of these papers, they only contain the library APIs (which are public) and test examples implemented using said APIs.
+I'd like to stress that no Quviq QuickCheck library code is ever shared in any of these papers, they only contain the library APIs (which are public) and test examples implemented using said APIs.

 After that most papers are experience reports of applying Quviq QuickCheck at different companies, e.g. *Testing A Database for Race Conditions with QuickCheck* (2011), [*Testing the hard stuff and staying sane*](https://publications.lib.chalmers.se/records/fulltext/232550/local_232550.pdf) (2014), *Testing AUTOSAR software with QuickCheck* (2015), *Mysteries of